Virtual Ministry Resources

-Outreach: Beginning March 20, Outreach Digital is offering a free solution for streaming your church services online, including chat, notes, and the Bible.
+Outreach: Outreach Digital is offering a free solution for streaming your church services online, including chat, notes, and the Bible.
 This allows you to stream from your church's website without needing to use Facebook or other social media.
 Read more here.

 United Methodist Book of Worship: The United Methodist Publishing House (UMPH) is granting permission to use and post online selected contents from the United Methodist Book of Worship (BOW).
 Read more here.

-One License: One License is offering free licensing through April 15.
-They license hundred of music publishers, typically hymnals, choral arrangements and other traditional music, including our United Methodist Hymnal.
+One License: One License licenses hundred of music publishers, typically hymnals, choral arrangements and other traditional music, including our United Methodist Hymnal.
 You must have a Podcast / Streaming License to stream worship services that include music from their list of publishers.
 You can sign up for a new license or, if you already have an Annual Reprint License (only to print/project music or lyrics), you can add the Podcast / Streaming License to your account.
-Read more here.
+If you took advantage of the gratis license through April 15 and want to extend that license with a pro-rated fee, read more here.

 CCLI: CCLI is proving a 10% discount to current customers who wish to add a Steaming License to their existing CCLI Copyright License.
 They provide licensing for most contemporary music publishers who produce what you hear on the radio.
 You must have a Streaming License to stream worship services that include music from their list of publishers.
 Read more here.

 The Passions of Jesus: The Western NC Conference developed this free, six-session, video-based study on the interconnectedness of Christ's passion for us, Christ's passion for others, and our passion reflected back, for Christ and for others.
 Participate as an individual, a family, or a class.
 Read more here.